 If I HAD to choose one food I could eat for the rest of my life, it would be breakfast.
 Yeah ok so that isn't ONE food, but a category.
 But still.
 Breakfast is awesome.
 Especially when pancakes are involved.

 First off.
 These are gluten free.
 I used my own personal AP gluten free blend.
 You can find that recipe HERE.
 I have had so much success with this blend in many recipes that I am now confident enough to venture into using it in puff pastry and yeasted breads like pizza dough and sandwich bread.
 I have high hopes for those recipes.
 This substitutes exactly cup-for-cup with regular all purpose flour.

 And the sauce?
 So simple and good.
 Honey is my secret ingredient to sweeten the sauce, only a little bit since it really doesn't need it.
 Just enhances it.
 This sauce is also so good on ice cream and yogurt.
 Or just on a spoon.

-- 1 ¾ c gluten free AP flour ( can substitute regular AP flour)
+- 1 ¾ cups gluten free AP flour ( can substitute regular AP flour)

 - 3 tablespoon coconut sugar ( or any sugar you like)

 - 2 teaspoon baking powder

-- 1 tsp baking soda
+- 1 teaspoon baking soda

-- ¼ tsp salt
+- ¼ teaspoon salt

-- ¾ c cottage cheese
+- ¾ cup whole milk cottage cheese

-- ¾ c greek yogurt
+- ¾ cup whole milk greek yogurt

-- 4 egg whites
+- 4 large egg whites

-- 2 whole eggs
+- 2 whole large eggs

-- ⅓ cup meyer lemon juice
+- ⅓ cup meyer lemon juice ( or regular lemon juice)

-- 2 tsp vanilla extract
+- 2 teaspoon vanilla extract

 - 1 ½ cups ( 8 oz or 1 ½ packages) fresh Driscoll's blueberries

 - 2 tablespoon meyer lemon zest, divided

 - 2 cups of frozen blueberries, not thawed ( you can use fresh, then freeze so you get more juice out of them)

 - Zest and juice of one meyer lemon

-- 2 tsp arrowroot starch (or cornstarch)
+- 2 teaspoon arrowroot starch (or cornstarch)

-- 2 tbsp honey
+- 2 tablespoon honey

 - ¼ c water

 - In a blender combine the egg whites and eggs, cottage cheese, meyer lemon juice and yogurt blend well.
 In a large bowl whisk together the flour through salt.
-Pour in the egg mixture into the bowl with the flour mixture, add vanilla extract and 1 tbsp of zest and stir well until thoroughly combined.
+Pour in the egg mixture into the bowl with the flour mixture, add vanilla extract and 1 tablespoon of zest and stir well until thoroughly combined.
 Let sit for 5-10 min.

 - While the batter is resting make the blueberry sauce.
 In a small saucepan combine the blueberries, water, honey and zest.
 Heat over low, until the blueberries start to thaw and release juices, stirring a few times.
 Once it starts to simmer combine the lemon juice and arrowroot (or corn starch) in a small bowl and add to the simmering blueberries.
 Stir until the sauce is thickened.
 Keep warm.

 - Make the pancakes.
 Preheat a griddle or pan, and melt some butter on it.
-Fold the fresh blueberries into the batter and scoop out ¼-1/3 c batter ( depending on how big you want the pancakes. ) cook a few minutes and then flip and cook a few min more.
+Fold the fresh blueberries into the batter and scoop out ¼-⅓ c batter ( depending on how big you want the pancakes. ) cook a few minutes and then flip and cook a few min more.
 You can keep the pancakes warm on a baking sheet in a 200 deg oven or just serve immediately.
 Top with sauce and more zest.